HellfireATGM/AirCavLOS/README.md

 Current limitations:
 - Only the European map is implemented
 - Only Scenarios 1-5 are implemented, however the scenario format is a simple text file, so you can easily generate your own
-- Radar, Laser Designators, Close Assault and Overrun are not implemented at this time
+- Close Assault and Overrun, ECM and Random Events are not implemented at this time
-- See the "Air Cav LOS Features.doc" file for a list of features on the "to do" list
 - Runs on Windows only (there are no plans to port to any other platform, please don't ask)
 - Head to Head networking support is being considered (this way two players could play remotely against each other)